Thatsbetter/journal-recorder/README.md

 The Telegram Journal Bot allows users to maintain a journal using either text or voice messages.
-The bot offers features such as automatic transcription of voice messages, weekly reminders, word cloud generation, and detection of similar journal entries using advanced machine learning techniques.
+The bot offers features such as automatic transcription of voice messages, weekly reminders, word cloud generation, and detection of similar journal entries using advanced machine learning techniques.<br>

 Inspiration: The need for a digital journal bot that leverages natural language processing (NLP).

 Link to the Bot: https://t.me/JournalCompanionBot